Pepsi: Catching Its Breath Ahead Of Earnings

 |2.3x

 Today, I continue to see PEP as a richly valued stock, particularly as long-term earnings growth expectations have dipped to more conservative mid-single digit levels.
 But the name seems pricey for a handful of good reasons.
-In addition to still generating a robust annualized free cash flow of $4.50/share and dividend yield of nearly 3%, the stock has proven to be a good portfolio diversifier.
+In addition to still generating a robust annualized free cash flow of $4.50/share and a dividend yield of nearly 3%, the stock has proven to be a good portfolio diversifier.
 Since January 2008, i.e. through both bearish and bullish periods, the weekly returns of PEP and the broad market (SPY) have been relatively weakly correlated - coefficient of 0.57, with 1.0 being perfectly correlated and 0.0 being uncorrelated.
 PEP has in fact been a better risk-reward play than the S&P 500, having performed more strongly than the diversified stock portfolio during periods of uncertainty (i.e. through early 2009, see graph below).

 In line with my previous views on the stock, I continue to believe that, despite rich multiples, investors with a more conservative profile may rightfully find the investment case for a high-quality stock like PEP enticing.